Minqi824/ADBench/README.md

 - For reproduce experiment results of ADBench, please run the code in run.py.

 ### Quickly implement ADBench for benchmarking AD algorithms.
+We provide an example for quickly implementing ADBench for any customized (AD) algorithms, as shown in the run_customized.ipynb.